isomerpages/moe-ast-elis/_resources/View/Videos on Teaching & Learning.md

 			      <p><a href="https://www.opal2.moe.edu.sg/app/learner/detail/course/b30f27c2-aab2-4de5-9b52-06781597777b">How does Differentiated Instruction Work in a Large EL Class? –Determining Lesson Objectives</a></p>
 			      <p><a href="https://www.opal2.moe.edu.sg/app/learner/detail/course/4fd2abdd-e1f7-4cd3-bc31-5d169be74fa6">How does Differentiated Instruction Work in a Large EL Class? –Selecting and Adapting Lesson Resources
 </a></p>
-			      <p><a href="https://www.opal2.moe.edu.sg/app/learner/detail/course/f9498f4a-43a8-4605-99e3-88831b0b1af8">How does Differentiated Instruction Work in a Large EL Class? –Managing Learners and Learning
+			      <p><a href="https://www.opal2.moe.edu.sg/app/learner/detail/course/f9498f4a-43a8-4605-99e3-88831b0b1af8">How does Differentiated Instruction Work in a Large EL Class? – Managing Learners and Learning
 </a></p>
 			<p><a href="https://www.opal2.moe.edu.sg/app/learner/detail/course/2faa2b19-a8b5-41a6-9f11-c2d973330a06">How does Differentiated Instruction Work in a Large EL Class? –Small Group Instruction
 </a></p>